Breastfeeding is a wonderful, magical thing. Feeding your baby with liquid gold that you made yourself? Well, that all sounds too good to be true.

-A good way of keeping baby entertained yet still on talk when they get to that age where they are very distracted, is a breastfeeding necklace.
-It gives them something to fiddle with during a feed, and may just save your skin from your baby’s finger nails from digging into your skin.
+A good way of keeping baby entertained yet still on talk when they get to that age where they are very distracted is a breastfeeding necklace.
+It gives them something to fiddle with during a feed, and may just save your skin from your baby’s fingernails from digging into your skin.
 (Yes, one of my children’s favourite pastimes during feeds has always been pinching my skin).
-These necklaces also double up as great teething toys which are always to hand for baby to play with while you hold them as you wear they necklace.
+These necklaces also double up as great teething toys which are always to hand for baby to play with while you hold them as you wear the necklace.

 What Are Your Breastfeeding Top Tips?

 What have you discovered that has helped you most along your breastfeeding journey?
 Please share your tips in the comments.